-Upon adoption of Topic 842 on January 1, 2019, the Company recorded a right-to-use operating lease asset of \$244,877 and a lease liability of \$242,696.
+Upon adoption of Topic 842 on January 1, 2019, the Company recorded a Right-to-use operating lease asset of \$244,877 and a lease liability of \$242,696.

-Our lease agreements do not contain any material residual value guarantees or material restrictions or covenants.
+Our lease agreement does not contain any material residual value guarantees or material restrictions or covenants.